Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 This paper employs the DQN algorithm to train the RL agents.
-Different types of agents are trained within their corresponding constructed scenarios.
+Notably, our hierarchical framework is modular and algorithm-agnostic, allowing for the seamless replacement of DQN with other RL algorithms in future usage.
 The DQN network used is a two-layer fully connected neural network, with each hidden layer containing 64 nodes.
 Other experimental settings are detailed in Table \ref{tab:dqn_params}.

-The selected baseline algorithms include IPPO\cite{IPPO}, IQL~\cite{IQL}, MAPPO~\cite{IPPO}, QMIX~\cite{QMIX}, and VDN~\cite{VDN}.
-These algorithms cover typical paradigms such as Centralized Training with Decentralized Execution (CTDE), fully decentralized approaches, and value decomposition.
-They have demonstrated outstanding performance in various complex decision-making tasks and are widely recognized as State-of-the-Art (SOTA) methods for cooperative Multi-Agent Reinforcement Learning (MARL).
-In preliminary tests for cloud network defense tasks, the aforementioned algorithms outperformed other MARL methods; therefore, they were selected as baselines.